to learn about veteran farming & veteran jobs!

 The Farmer Veteran Coalition (FVC) was founded in 2008 by Michael O’Gorman, a pioneer in America’s organic farming industry.
-Since then we have become the largest national organization connecting military veterans with all aspects of agriculture.
+Since then we have become the largest national organization providing veteran assistance for military with all aspects of agriculture in California, Washington, Kentucky, Arkansas & Iowa.

 The coalition seeks to assist the farming community by developing a new generation of farmers and to help our returning veterans find viable careers and means to heal on America’s farms.

-The goal of our work is to share our experiences with recent military veterans and to assist them to create a new generation of innovative and financially successful young farmers.
-Recent military veterans have many relevant skills that equip them to be innovative and financially successful farmers.
+The goal of our work is to share our experiences with recent military to provide veteran assistance to assist them to create a new generation of innovative and financially successful young farmers.
+Recent military veterans have many relevant skills that equip them to be innovative and financially successful in veteran farming.

 American industry leaders have business skills and experience that FVC harnesses into mentorships for these returning warriors.
-By bringing these two groups together, our program has the ability to help returning veterans transition into civilian careers.
+By bringing these two groups together, our veteran farming program has the ability to help returning veterans transition into civilian careers & veteran jobs.

 The mission of the Farmer Veteran Coalition (FVC) is to mobilize veterans to feed America.
 We cultivate a new generation of farmers and food leaders, and develop viable employment and meaningful careers through the collaboration of the farming and military communities.

 We aspire to lead the national effort connecting veterans to agriculture.
-We believe that veterans possess the unique skills and character needed to strengthen rural communities and create sustainable food systems for all.
-We believe that food production offers purpose, opportunity, and physical and psychological benefits.
+We believe that veterans possess the unique skills and character needed to strengthen rural communities and create sustainable farms/food systems for all.
+We believe that our veteran jobs offer purpose, opportunity, and physical and psychological benefits.

 The Farmer Veteran Coalition serves military veterans of all eras and branches, though a majority of our veterans are from the most recent conflicts in Iraq and Afghanistan, interested in pursuing careers in the agriculture industry.
 Many of these veterans have visible and invisible injuries incurred in the line of duty.